raspberrypilearning/the-all-seeing-pi/worksheet2.md

         print("Take a picture")
     ```

-1. Press `F5`, save and run your program.
+1. Press **F5**, then save and run your program.
 Try pressing each button and check that a different message pops up for each in the Python shell.

     ![Test the buttons](images/test-buttons.png)